musicslayer/self_publish_book/README.md

 break-inside: avoid;
 page-break-inside: avoid;
 ```
 The only "guarantee" is that when the end of one XHTML file is reached, the next XHTML file's content will begin on a new page.
-However, even this isn't always true because some e-readers have a "continuous option" where all of the content is displayed in one continuous stream without any concept of pages.
+However, even this isn't always true because some e-readers have a "continuous" or "pageless" option where all of the content is displayed in one continuous stream without any concept of pages.

 ### Creating a PDF of a Word Document With Fixed Physical Dimensions
 Let's say you want to convert your Word document to a PDF with each page being 6in x 9in (this is a common trim size for books that are printed by Amazon):